Bardelys the Magnificent: Plot

-Roxalanne, still in love with Bardelys and guilty at causing his imminent death, marries Châtellerault on his promise to remit the sentence, but he breaks his word.
+Roxalanne—in despair—marries Châtellerault on his promise to remit the death sentence, but he lies claiming that Bardelys has already been executed.
 Bardelys, on the gallows, delays his execution until the king arrives and saves him.
 Bardelys goes to Châtellerault and forfeits the wager and his estate so he can propose to Roxalanne with a clear conscience.
 The two men fight and Bardelys repeatedly wins, when soldiers enter to arrest Châtellerault upon which he kills himself rather than suffer the indignity of a trial.
 The king enters to laud Bardelys’ skill with women to Roxalanne’s annoyance but she is mollified when the king says that this is the first time Bardelys has sought to marry.

 Cast

 Preservation

 Bardelys the Magnificent was considered to be a lost film for many years, with only the trailer and a brief excerpt in Vidor's Show People (1928) surviving.
 According to Robert Osborne on Turner Classic Movies, MGM signed a contract with Sabatini in 1926, giving MGM the rights to his novel for 10 years.
 In 1936, MGM chose not to renew the rights, and destroyed the negative and all known prints per the terms of the contract.

 In 2006, a nearly complete print of the film was found in France, missing only reel three.
 It was restored, using production stills and footage from the film trailer to stand in for the missing section, and made available in 2008 for U.S. theatrical and DVD release.
 In February 2020, the film was shown at the 70th Berlin International Film Festival, as part of a retrospective dedicated to King Vidor's career.